 Post boxes can be found throughout cities, towns and villages in Britain.
 They may be either freestanding boxes or wall safes, but they are always painted bright red.
 Collections are usually made twice a day during weekdays (less frequently on Saturdays and Sundays).
 The last collection time of the day is marked on the box.

-Air letters go by Royal Mail’s airmail service anywhere in the world; the cost depends on the destination.
+Air letters go by Royal Mail’s International Standard service anywhere in the world; the cost depends on the destination.
 On average, it takes three days for them to reach cities in Europe, and four to six days for other destinations.
 Royal Mail also offers an express airmail service called Airsure, available from all Post Office branches.
 Mail sent in this manner will go on the first available flight to the destination.